MaidenlessAckerman/MaidenlessAckerman/README.md

 - 👋 Hi, I’m @MaidenlessAckerman
 - 👀 I’m interested in Quantum Technologies
 - 🌱 I’m currently studying for my Master's Degree in Physics and working on my thesis about Quantum Key Distribution
-- 💞️ I’m looking to collaborate on Quantum Cryptohraphy porjects
+- 💞️ I’m looking to collaborate on Quantum Cryptohraphy projects

 <!---
 MaidenlessAckerman/MaidenlessAckerman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.